Antvirf/stui/README.md

     ```
     Usage of ./stui:
       -copied-lines-separator string
         	string to use when separating copied lines in clipboard (default "\n")
       -copy-first-column-only
         	if true, only copy the first column of the table to clipboard when copying (default true)
       -debug-multiplier int
         	multiplier for nodes and jobs, helpful when debugging and developing (default 1)
       -job-view-columns string
         	comma-separated list of scontrol fields to show in job view (default "JobId,UserId,Partition,JobName,JobState,RunTime,NodeList")
       -node-view-columns string
         	comma-separated list of scontrol fields to show in node view (default "NodeName,Partitions,State,CPUTot,RealMemory,CPULoad,Reason,Sockets,CoresPerSocket,ThreadsPerCore,Gres")
+      -partition-filter string
+        	comma-separated list of partitions to filter views by, leave empty to show all partitions
       -refresh-interval duration
         	interval in seconds when to refetch data (default 15ns)
       -request-timeout duration
         	timeout setting for fetching data (default 4ns)
       -search-debounce-interval duration
         	interval in milliseconds to wait before searching (default 50ns)
       -slurm-binaries-path string
         	path where Slurm binaries like 'sinfo' and 'squeue' can be found (default "/usr/local/bin")
       -slurm-conf-location string
         	path to slurm.conf for the desired cluster, sets 'SLURM_CONF' environment variable (default "/etc/slurm/slurm.conf")
       -slurm-restd-address string
         	URI for Slurm REST API if available, including protocol and port
     ```
     <!-- REPLACE_END -->